scouten/ericscouten.travel/content/2024/02-07+baja/02-no-hike-for-you/index.md

 bounds = {sw = [22.888, -110.106], ne = [23.069, -109.667]}
 cover = "es-4632-120"
 cover_cdn_key = "img/v1/2024/02/es-4632-120"
+cover_alt = "A large wave crashes against a dark rock jutting from the churning surf, sending a tall plume of white spray into the air under a heavy gray overcast sky, with a faint ship visible on the distant horizon."
 +++

 The _plan_ was to find a nice trail or a sunny beach and go for a hike.
 Now ... if you've followed this blog for long, you know that any post that starts with "the plan was" invariably leads somewhere else.